-I am a vertebrate palaeontologist working on the evolution of reptiles in deep time.
+I am a vertebrate paleontologist and evolutionary biologist working on the evolution of reptiles in deep time.
 I am currently a postdoc at the University of São Paulo (Brazil), working with Dr. Max Langer, as well as an honorary researcher affiliated with Dr. Alan Turner’s lab.
 I am also currently the Phylogenetics Editor of the Journal of Vertebrate Paleontology.

 My research interests include macroevolution and systematics of archosaurs and other reptiles.
 More specifically, my research has focused on the evolution of Crocodylomorpha, the >200-million-year old group that includes living crocodylians (crocodiles, alligators, caimans and gharials) and their extinct relatives.

 In 2021, I worked as a Capes “Young Talent” Postdoctoral Fellow at the Federal University of Paraná (Brazil), working with Dr. Marcio Pie.
-From 2019 to 2021, I have worked as an NSF Postdoctoral Research Associate at the Department of Anatomical Sciences, Stony Brook University, in collaboration with Dr. Alan Turner.
-In 2018, I have obtained my PhD from the University of Birmingham, under the supervision of Prof. Richard Butler.
-Previously, I obtained my MSc and BSc degrees, I was supervised by Dr. Max Langer at the University of São Paulo.
+From 2019 to 2021, I was an NSF postdoc at the Department of Anatomical Sciences, Stony Brook University, in collaboration with Dr. Alan Turner.
+During my PhD, I worked at the University of Birmingham, under the supervision of Prof. Richard Butler.
+During both my MSc and BSc degrees, I was supervised by Dr. Max Langer at the University of São Paulo.

 PhD in Earth Sciences, 2018